Five Things To Know About VulcainWritten by Alvin Wong

 Yes, there is a collection called 50s President’s Watch, but Vulcain is not just saying it.
 In 1953, the brand gifted a Cricket Alarm to US president Harry Truman.
-Since then, all US Heads of State (with the exception of George W. Bush) own a Vulcain.
+Since then, all US Heads of State (with the exception of George W. Bush) have owned a Vulcain.
 The President’s Watch that you can actually buy today is styled after the classic, austere designs of the era.

 AS IS ITS EXTENSIVE REPERTOIRE

 While we recommend a 50s President’s Cricket Alarm as your first Vulcain purchase – the watch is like a ‘Best Of’ that combines both the iconic alarm feature and presidential spirit – there are actually many other choices to check out.
 For instance, there is a women’s equivalent known as the First Lady (above), a glamorous line loaded with mother-of-pearl dials and gem-set options; as well as sporty options that span the retro (Heritage Monopusher Chronograph) to the hunky and technical (Aviator Instrument Cricket).
-For

 AND IT DOESN’T TAKE MUCH TO GET STARTED